lwojcik/eleventy-template-multiplicity/README.md

 **[View demo](https://eleventy-m10y.lkmt.us/)**

-_(Do you run your own public instance and want to get it listed here?
-[Submit a GitHub issue!](https://github.com/lwojcik/eleventy-template-multiplicity/issues/new))_

 **Project development is primarily done on [GitHub](https://github.com/lwojcik/eleventy-template-multiplicity).** Mirrors of the main branch are also available on [Codeberg](https://codeberg.org/lukem/eleventy-template-multiplicity) and [GitLab](https://gitlab.com/lukaszwojcik/eleventy-template-multiplicity).

 ## Instant deploy